lhd23/ray-sz/README.md

 ~10 Mpc cosmological structures, such as galaxy clusters or voids.
-These solutions encompass the more frequently used spherically symmetric solutions, inlcuding the LTB family and by extension the FLRW solutions too (though it can recover this special case it is not designed to do so in an efficient way).
+These solutions encompass the more frequently used spherically symmetric solutions, inlcuding the LTB family and by extension the FLRW solutions too (though it is not designed to do so in an efficient way).

+A simple Python wrapper is also included.
+Compile with `make raysz`.

 Dependencies